 “There are transactions during the cold months when inspectors cannot inspect the AC system,” explains Laura McKenna, a top-selling agent based in the Concord, Massachusetts area.
 “Therefore, the walkthrough is a good time to test the AC to be sure that it functions.”

-Carl Young, a top-selling agent based in the Knoxville, Tennessee, region who sells 13% more homes than other area agents, agrees.
+Carl Young, a top-selling agent based in the Knoxville, Tennessee, region who works with 75% more single-family homes than other agents in his area, agrees.
 “When you go to your final walkthrough, turn to the HVAC, heat and cold, and make sure it works properly,” he says.
 “It could have broken [since the inspection], and nobody said anything, and you’re about to accept a property that has a broken HVAC.”

 5. Bring painter’s tape, stickers, or Post-Its to flag areas of concern